adamcurl/OBS-Eberron-Wiki/Organizations/Esoteric Order of Aureon.md

 - [[Sharn]]

 ## NPCs
 **Agdhan Stonefist Valu-Naga (M goliath - Graviturgy wizard)** is a brash, confident, and intimidating goliath that exudes a strong aura around him.
-He is from a clan in Xen'drik that practices space-time magic.
+He is from a clan in Titan's Teeth, Xen'drik that practices space-time magic.

 **Lindsey Joha (F human - Abjuration wizard)** is a meek and shy individual that seeks to further her research in abjuration magic to better protect people and their property.

+**Ostorin Elderdew (M half-elf - Divination wizard)** is an arrogant and snobby wizard.

-**Dulron Grullert (M dwarf - Battlesmith artificer)** is a crass and crude dwarf that loves creating defensive trinkets and machines for adventurers and military.
+**Dulron Grullert (M dwarf - Battlesmith artificer)** is a dwarf that loves creating defensive trinkets and machines for adventurers and military and is extremely confident and proud of his work.

 **Stone (M warforged - Armorer artificer)** is an obsessive warforged that enjoys tinkering with his own body to improve himself.